balena-io/debugging-masterclass/README.md

 As you can see, this have now been specifically output for the two running service containers.

+If you *only* want to see balenaEngine output and not from any of the service containers it is running, use `journalctl -u balena.service -t balenad`.
+The `-t` is the shortened form of `--identifier=<id>`, which in this case ensures that only messages from the `balenad` syslog identifier are shown.

-We'll go more into balenaEngine/Supervisor crashes and restarts later in the masterclass.
+We'll discuss balenaEngine/Supervisor crashes and restarts later in the masterclass.

-There are many other health checks that can immediately show up an issue.
+There are many other health checks that can immediately expose a problem.
-For example, warnings on low free memory or disk space can show up issues which will exhibit themselves as application updates failing to download, or service containers restarting abnormally (especially if an application service runs unchecked and consumes memory until none if left).
+For example, warnings on low free memory or disk space can expose problems which will exhibit themselves as application updates failing to download, or service containers restarting abnormally (especially if an application service runs unchecked and consumes memory until none if left).
 We'll also go through some